jeandat/learning-ionic/README.md

 }
 ```

-To resume, if you do not have any error handling in your code because, for instance, you do not have to manage any specific error code for your case, you should at least use `throwErr` so generic errors are being handled by $exceptionHandler`.
+To resume, if you do not have any error handling to do in one of your component, you should at least use `throwErr` so generic errors are being handled by $exceptionHandler`.

 ```javascript
 return countryLanguageService.allCountries().then(function (response) {